2010 Western Carolina Catamounts football team

 The 2010 Western Carolina Catamounts team represented Western Carolina University as a member of the Southern Conference (SoCon) during the 2010 NCAA Division I FCS football season.
 Led by third-year head coach Dennis Wagner, the Catamounts compiled an overall record of 2–9 with a mark of 1–7 in conference play, tying for eighth place in the SoCon.
-Western Carolina played their home games at Bob Waters Field at E. J. Whitmire Stadium in Cullowhee, North Carolina.
+Western Carolina played home games at Bob Waters Field at E. J. Whitmire Stadium in Cullowhee, North Carolina.